rchillyard/Args/README.md

 ## Versions

-The current version is 1.0.3
+The current version is 1.0.4
-Differences from V1.0.2:
+Improve API for Java users.

+### Version V1.0.3:
 * added deriveFromOpt method to _Derivable_; added more _Derivable_ objects;
 * added concatenation methods for _Args_;
 * added mapMap methods to _Arg_ and _Args_;